Biswajit-edu/Sudoku-Solver/README.md

 # Sudoku Solver

-This web application provides an efficient solution of Sudoku puzzles using a combination of *image processing, **machine learning, and **Backtracking Algorithm* techniques.
+This web application efficiently solves Sudoku puzzles using a combination of *image processing, **machine learning, and **Backtracking Algorithm* techniques.

 ---